 The inflorescence is an ascending to pendent raceme of evenly spaced flowers, 8 to 20 in number, which are also without glands.
 These racemes arise from the leaf axils.
 Flowering occurs on the prior year and older wood.

-The flowers are small, usually yellowish-green, with the hypanthium saucer shaped, the sepals are the most visible part f the flower; they are green to greenish-brown, nearly overlapping and spreading with the rounded tip curled back.
+The flowers are small, usually yellowish-green, with the hypanthium saucer shaped, the sepals are the most visible part of the flower; they are green to greenish-brown, nearly overlapping and spreading with the rounded tips curled back.
 R. rubrum flowers lack the elongated tube-like structure the the American Black Currant (R. americanum).
-The smaller petals are cream to pinkish colored and somewhat hidden inside the larger sepals.
-They are erect around a green nectar disc that is on top of the smooth ovary.
+The smaller petals are cream to pinkish colored and placed alternate with the larger sepals and somewhat hidden inside them.
+They are erect around a green nectar disc that is on top of the smooth 2-carpellate ovary.
 The five stamens are about as long as the petals and have dumbbell shaped white to yellowish anthers.
 The two styles are no longer than the stamens.
 Flower stalks are jointed (part remains after the fruit drops).

 Fruit: The edible fruit of R. rubrum as "rubrum" indicates, is red and appears by mid-July in a normal weather year and the plants can bear fruit into early Autumn.
 Currant jelly is most tasty.
 The fruit clusters are always pendent.